My son turned 11 six months ago this week.

-I polled moms with older kids, asked my Facebook peeps, and talked to my husband (who, after all, was himself an 11-year-old boy once) to figure out what to get my son for his 11th birthday.
+I polled moms with older kids, asked my Facebook friends and followers, and talked to my husband (who, after all, was himself an 11-year-old boy once) to figure out what to get my son for his 11th birthday.

-Here are the 11 most perfect presents you can get for an 11-year-old boy:
+Here are the 11 most perfect presents for an 11-year-old boy:

 1) A money pizza